 If the mention of hiking in thick foliage, seeing wildlife and hearing lots of noisy insects in dense vegetation, captures your attention.
 Then get your heart pumping in Singapore’s rain forest.
-A hike in the National Parks or a stroll through Singapore’s Botanic Garden are the best options.

 Each of the below areas are a 25-35 min car ride from the airport.
 Which is plenty of time for those with a super long layover.
 Don’t forget to leave ample time to head back to the airport for a meal and a shower.

 Bukit Timah Nature Reserve.
 Hike to the highest summit (540-ft/166-m) in Singapore.
 A vast 164 hectare (400 acres) in dense jungle.

 MacRitchie Nature Reserve.
 Hike along the Tree Top Trail and get a birds eye view of the reserve.
 Tons of wildlife here.

 Botanic Gardens.
 The first and only tropical Botanic Garden on the UNESCO list.
 These bountiful gardens covers 83-acre of botanic gardens.